Bernie Sanders is apparently fond of counting chickens before they hatch.

 As if this weren’t enough, Sanders is apparently drafting executive orders for his coming presidency five and a half months before the Democratic National Convention, and more than nine months before the general election.

 “As we continue discussing the early work of your presidency and the progress we can make, below for review is a brief overview of executive actions you could take early in your administration,” read a document reviewed by the Post.
-“We cannot accept delays from Congress on some of the most pressing issues, especially those like immigration where Trump has governed with racism and for his own corrupt benefit.”take our poll - story continues below
+“We cannot accept delays from Congress on some of the most pressing issues, especially those like immigration where Trump has governed with racism and for his own corrupt benefit.”

 Several of the executive orders would reverse President Trump’s policies on immigration, including an immediate halt of border wall construction, removing a limit on accepting refugees for asylum, and reinstating the Obama-era DACA program.